percona/pmm-doc/docs/dbaas/DBaaS_tepmplate.md

     PXC DB configuration can be customized based on your needs.
 This can be accomplished by creating a template and changing that field.

-# Create PXCTemplatePXCConfiguration Template CRD
+# Create a database cluster from a template

+Database clusters can be created from templates using PMM.
+Templates allow you to customize the creation of database clusters.
+You can adapt templates to tweak K8s-specific settings such as **liveness probes**, changing **config maps**, or tuning **database engines**.

+## Create Custom Resource Definition (CRD) template

+To create a template, do the following:

 1. Identify the fields of interest by reading the [PXC operator documentation](https://docs.percona.com/percona-operator-for-mysql/pxc/update.html#manual-upgrade_1) and PXC CRD.
 In this case, you have to change `spec.updateStrategy` and `spec.upgradeOptions` fields.

-Thus, create a template CRD `pxctpl-crd-upgrade-options.yaml` with just those small subset of fields.
+2. Create a template CRD `pxctpl-crd-upgrade-options.yaml` with just those small subset of fields.

         ```sh
         apiVersion: apiextensions.k8s.io/v1